fyngyrz/pyex/README.md

 Here's a for-instance.
 Say you have a method that takes a string object and validates that it is a dotted quad and you want to be able to use it as a method on strings.
-Here's what you write:
+Here's something you might write:

 ```Python
 extend:testDottedQuad